vitamincheng/summary/source/CH3/Section26.rst

 Conclusion
 ------------------------------------------------------------------

- | The moisture of air in the flask is filled up to 100% and the weight percentage of moisture is range from 4.0 to 1.4% in all the system.
-95% ~ 98% of water comes from residual water of solvents and solids.
- | Above the 3 examples we knew that the moisture in air is not critical factor and we necessary to concern the water content of solvents and solids in first.
+ | Theoretical calculations indicate that while maintaining 100% relative humidity in the flask's headspace, the total system moisture content would range from 1.4% to 4.0% (w/w).
+This moisture is predominantly attributed to residual water in the solvents and solids (95-98%), suggesting that controlling solvent and solid water content is paramount, rather than focusing on ambient humidity.